-- 3.7.23 The City Council supports the introduction of modern communications networks, which are essential to support the growing demand for improved communications.
-However, this has land-use implications in the form of structures such as masts, aerials and satellite dishes and this in turn has implications for the surrounding area. - 3.7.24 Planning applications for new telecommunications infrastructure will be required to balance environmental, visual, amenity and health concerns with the future development needs of the mobile technology networks.
-Mobile phone masts and antennas should always be located and designed to respect their context and the amenity of those living, working or spending time in the locality.
+- 4.7.29 The City Council supports the introduction of modern an advanced, high quality and reliable communications networks, which are essential to support the growing demand for improved communications.
+However, this has land-use implications in the form of structures such as masts, aerials and satellite dishes and this in turn has implications for the surrounding area.

+To minimise the visual impact of telecommunications infrastructure, the number of sites for such installations, shall be kept to a minimum consistent with the needs of consumers, the efficient operation of the network and providing reasonable capacity for future expansion. - 4.7.30 Planning applications for new telecommunications infrastructure will be required to balance environmental, visual and amenity and health concerns with the future development needs of the mobile technology networks.
+Mobile phone masts and antennas should always be

-- 3.7.25 Well-designed telecommunications equipment might be painted an appropriate colour to relate to background and surroundings or existing features.
+- located and designed to respect their context and the amenity of those living, working or spending time in the locality. - 4.7.31 Well-designed telecommunications equipment might be painted an appropriate colour to relate to background and surroundings or existing features.
 Prominent building-mounted antennas and equipment might be appropriately disguised and camouflaged to blend in with the building and streetscape.
-Equipment cabinets should be kept to a minimum and should be as small and unobtrusive as reasonably practical. - 3.7.26 Where proposed development may affect a footpath or the public highway, applicants should have regard to how equipment siting may affect pedestrian movements and visibility splays for all highway users.
+Equipment cabinets should be kept to a minimum and should be as small and unobtrusive as reasonably practical. - 4.7.32 Where proposed development may affect a footpath or the public highway, applicants should have regard to how equipment siting may affect pedestrian movements and visibility splays for all highway users.
 Good, safe access for service vehicles to the proposed apparatus should also be demonstrated.
 The City Council will consult the highway authority on these matters where appropriate.

-Policy G7: Water Efficiency
+Policy G76: Water Efficiency